Cinderella’s Royal Table Review 2026: Is Dining in the Castle Worth It?

 Hey, Disney fam!
 Let’s talk about the ultimate bucket list item for so many Walt Disney World visitors: dining inside the Cinderella Castle at Cinderella’s Royal Table.
-It’s the kind of fairytale experience dreams are made of, but with a royal price tag to match.
-So, the big question is: is it truly worth it?
+However, 2026 brings some significant changes—from a major castle refurbishment project to brand-new pricing and a game-changing “Kids Eat Free” dining offer.

 Cinderella's Royal Table